 What are Section Breaks?

+Our example document has been formatted using Sections.
 Microsoft Word uses Sections to lock off parts of the document so that you can apply different formats to each section without these formats affecting any other part of the document.
+For example, sections are used to have different headers, footers or page numbering within one document.
+Section 1 can have a different header from Section 2, and so on.
+Each section is contained using Section Breaks.
+Section Break symbols indicate where one section finishes and another starts.

 Two pages of the Word document with a page break in-between them where section 1 is labelled and above the page break and section 2 is labelled and below the section break